 When your taxable income is below the maximum amount not chargeable to tax i.e Rs.2,50,000, your tax liability comes to zero and therefore you pay no taxes.
-Therefore, income tax return having tax liability as “Zero or nil” is called a nil return.
-Here, many a times people get confused whether in such cases, are they required to file their income tax return?
+Therefore, an Income-tax return having tax liability as “Zero or nil” is called a nil return.
+Here, many a time people get confused whether in such cases, are they required to file their income tax return?
 The answer is “Yes”.
 You should file a nil return in the following cases:

 Holding Foreign assets

-Apart from this, if any resident individual is holding any foreign asset or a signing authority in any foreign account , he also has to mandatorily file income tax returns even if his income is below Rs.2,50,000.
+Apart from this, if any resident individual is holding any foreign asset or signing authority in any foreign account, he also has to mandatorily file income tax returns even if his income is below Rs.2,50,000.

 Claiming refund and set off losses

 It might happen that on your total income you paid more in taxes than you needed to, you must file an income tax return to claim a refund.
-Also, if this year you are not having income exceeding Rs.2,50,000 , still by filing return , you can set off previous year losses which is not possible if you skip filing your income tax return.
+Also, if this year you are not having income exceeding Rs.2,50,000, still by filing a return, you can set off the previous year's losses which is not possible if you skip filing your income tax return.

 How to file a Nil return?

-Even if you, as a resident are not required to file income tax return, we suggest you to file the same as it is always better.
+Even if you, as a resident are not required to file an Income-tax return, we suggest you file the same as it is always better.